EnigmaCurry/d.rymcg.tech/README.md

 Because the `.env` files contain secrets, they are to be excluded from being committed to the git repository via `.gitignore`.
 However, you may still wish to retain your configurations by making a backup.
-This section will describe how to make a backup of all of your `.env` files to a GPG encrypted tarball, and how to clean/delete all of the plain text copies.
+This section will describe how to make a backup of all of your `.env` and `passwords.json` files to a GPG encrypted tarball, and how to clean/delete all of the plain text copies.

 ### Setup GPG